shaista0422/CRUD/README.md

-# CRUD
+# CRUD-APP
-A project that performs all the database operation using php
+A project that performs all the basic database operation using php